 The library supports the School's mission by developing and maintaining a collection of materials to help students, faculty, and staff members achieve their academic, athletic, artistic, and spiritual goals.
 Library staff are committed to providing a relatively quiet place for study and research, and to helping patrons find needed information, whether in the collection, online, or at other institutions.
-Patrons, in turn, help maintain relative quiet in the library, using materials and furnishings with care, and leaving books and magazines in order.
+Patrons, in turn, help maintain relative quiet in the library, using materials and furnishings with care and leaving books and magazines in order.

 Patrons are responsible for overdue, lost, or damaged books.
 Defacing library property or improperly removing library materials are serious offenses and violate the rules of the School.
 The library is open seven days a week, with library staff present during class hours.
-Faculty members supervise the library during evening study hall (7:30 p.m. until 10:00 p.m., Sunday through Friday) and on Sunday afternoons.

-The library also houses the Donovan Center for Learning, the technology staff offices, computer labs, and several stand-alone computers that provide access to email, the Internet, the online catalog, and academic databases, and a periodical reading area.
+The library also houses the Donovan Center for Learning and several stand-alone computers that provide access to email, the Internet, the online catalog, and academic databases, and a periodical reading area.
 In addition, there is a seminar room for group study and a periodical reading room.